The Rightful Place of Science

 Science on the Verge

 A major crisis looms over the scientific enterprise.
 Rarely does a day pass without reference to some aspect of this crisis: retractions of research papers, problems with reproducibility, fraudulent peer review, or the manipulated or ineffective use of science for policy.
 While the implications for society are enormous, the crisis has not been accurately diagnosed or analyzed—until now.
+According to University College London professor Jack Stilgoe, “This book offers an uncomfortable but vital diagnosis of the trouble with science.”

 This volume explores citizen science, the movement to reshape the relationship between science and the public.
 By not only participating in scientific projects but actively helping to decide what research questions are asked and how that research is conducted, ordinary citizens are transforming how science benefits society.
 Through vivid chapters that describe the history and theory of citizen science, detailed examples of brilliant citizen science projects, and a look at the movement’s future, Citizen Science is the ideal guide for anyone interested in one of the most important trends in scientific practice.